Animal Hands

 Animal Hands are an Australian rock band from Melbourne.
 The band's line-up includes founder and songwriter for the band Danielle Whalebone (lead vocals, guitar), alongside several musicians over the years.
-The album 'Tonic Clonic' featured Kleber Croccia whose previous band "Volver" was in Rollingstone magazine in 2009 whilst playing the festival circuit in Brazil.
+The album 'Tonic Clonic' featured Kleber Croccia whose previous band "Volver" was in Rollingstone magazine in 2009 whilst playing the festival circuit in Brazil. and also featured melbourne bass player Jamie O'Shea (Crying Sirens, The Bash Artists) and drummer Noosh! who all contributed to the songwriting.

 History

 The band was formed by Danielle Whalebone in 2011 and ended in 2018, Animal Hands have been described as a band that has taken on the daunting task of keeping punk and grunge alive with their distinct early nineties sound.
 Danielle's song writing and vocals have been likened to that of P.J Harvey's but with a more underground punk/wave vibe.
 She has been regarded as possessing a voice that can carry the band, overlaying her fuzzy guitar riffs.
 It's a return to the early 90s grunge scene with vigour, a sound very similar to that of Garbage and Magic Dirt.
 The band has been regarded as having "enough balls to bring back the grunge, fronted by Danielle Whalebone, a woman with all the strength and grace of Adelita Srsen" -Lawler, Review The Dwarf.
 When asked to describe her music Danielle replies "it's like Black truffles because they are found in the dirt but are syrupy sweet."-Whalebone, interview with What's my scene magazine.

 The band name "Animal Hands" is derived from Australian crime film titles Animal Kingdom (2010) starring Jacki Weaver as "Smurf" the matriarch of a Melbourne crime family and Two Hands (1999) with Mariel McClorey as Helen who in retaliation for the death of her friend Pete shoots Pando and his gang dead.
 Danielle states that she is inspired by "unconventional women, poets, writers, film makers and artists" -Whalebone, interview What's my Scene Magazine.
 Danielle and her band have self-released an EP and two singles featuring the artwork of Lucy Hardie an Australian artist who specialises in fine pen and ink drawings.